cridan7/lxc_maintenance/README.md

 scripts are made to run by default on all LXC from host but do accept cutom flags -c CTID1, CTID2 >> container specific only
 -s CTID1, CTID2 >> skip specific containers from the host pool

+## INFO
+Upgrade system can is not running silent in non interactive mode.
+For docker unprivillaged containers add this lines to the conf lxc.apparmor.profile: unconfined lxc.cgroup2.devices.allow: a lxc.cap.drop:
+Upgrade will break docker for 2025 proxmox because of apparmor

+## To cleanup LXC run
+rm-files.sh --all

 ## Credits
 This is based on the work of https://github.com/community-scripts/ProxmoxVE and trys to improve and give more control to the update custom command.